joseeliaschavez/java-rest-api-template/README.md

 A template showcasing best practices for implementing a REST API in Java SpringBoot.

+This template attempts to use the [12-Factor App](https://www.redhat.com/architect/12-factor-app) guidelines to model a scalable REST API in Java.

+## Entity Relationships

+The entity relationships defined in this sample project are documented in [an ERD diagram](./documentation/DatabaseEntityRelationships.md).

 ## Integration Tests

 The integration tests are tests configured to run against a Spring container.